mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 The three methods act on the specified environment with different policies, which map states to actions.
 The methods take as input a tensor-typed value and return the trajectory from the environment.

-A user should implement an environment class that defines a `step` method.
-To interact with an environment, the actor uses the `step` method, which collects a triplet as the return value.
-The triplet includes a new state after applying the `action`, an obtained reward as a float, and a boolean flag to reset the environment.
-For example, if using the OpenAI Gym library, MindSpore Reinforcement refactors it for computational-graph acceleration and provides the class `GymEnvironment`.
-Users specify the used environments in the algorithm configuration.
+To interact with the environment, the Actor uses the `step(action)` method defined in the `Environment` class.
+For an action applied to the specified environment, this method reacts and returns a ternary.
+The ternary includes the new state after applying the previous action, the reward obtained as a floating-point type, and Boolean flags for terminating the episode and resetting the environment.

+`ReplayBuffer` defines an `insert` method, which is called by the `DQNActor` object to store the experience data in the playback buffer.

+`Environment` class and `ReplayBuffer` class are provided by MindSpore Reinforcement API.

 The constructor of the `DQNActor` class defines the environment, the reply buffer, the polices, and the networks.
 It takes as input the dictionary-typed parameters, which were defined in the algorithm configuration.
 Below, we only show the initialisation of the environment, other attributes are assigned in the similar way: